The mind needs books like a sword needs a whetstone. Let's find you some great books!

 The Alchemist is Paulo Coelho’s most celebrated work as an author.
 The story centers around a young boy named Santiago, a shepherd who is discontent with his life.
-He gets a premonition of finding a treasure that would take him on a journey - something that gives his life meaning.
+He has a premonition of finding a treasure that would take him on a journey – something that would give his life meaning.

 This unique story has inspired and changed the lives of many people.
-There are many other books that have similarly helped and inspired transformation.
+There are many other books that have similarly helped people and inspired transformation.
 So, let's take a look at some enthralling books similar to The Alchemist.

 Books Similar to The Alchemist